jiawei-zhang-a/MBQIP-Bariatric-Surgery-Causal-Inference-Study/README.md

 The paper describes approaches to estimating causal effects from observational data using neural networks.
 The high-level idea is to modify standard neural net design and training in order to induce a bias towards accurate estimates.

 # Requirements and setup
-export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/" \\
+export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/"

-conda create -n dragonnet python=3.7 \\
+conda create -n dragonnet python=3.7

-conda activate dragonnet \\
+conda activate dragonnet

-go into the src directory \\
+go into the src directory

-python experiment/ihdp_main.py
+python experiment/mbqip_main.py

 You will need to install tensorflow 1.13, sklearn, numpy 1.15, keras 2.2.4 and, pandas 0.24.1

 # Data

-1. IHDP
-This dataset is based on a randomized experiment investigating the effect of home visits by specialists on future cognitive scores.
-It is generated via the npci package [`https://github.com/vdorie/npci`](https://github.com/vdorie/npci) (setting A) For convenience, we have also uploaded a portion of the simulated data in the dat folder.
-This can be used for testing the code.

-2. ACIC
-ACIC is a collection of semi-synthetic datasets derived from the linked birth and infant death data (LBIDD)
-- Here is the full dataset description [`https://www.researchgate.net/publication/11523952_Infant_Mortality_Statistics_from_the_1999_Period_Linked_BirthInfant_Death_Data_Set`](https://www.researchgate.net/publication/11523952_Infant_Mortality_Statistics_from_the_1999_Period_Linked_BirthInfant_Death_Data_Set)
-- Here is the GitHub repo associated with the competition  [`https://github.com/IBM-HRL-MLHLS/IBM-Causal-Inference-Benchmarking-Framework/blob/master/data/LBIDD/scaling_params.csv`](https://github.com/IBM-HRL-MLHLS/IBM-Causal-Inference-Benchmarking-Framework/blob/master/data/LBIDD/scaling_params.csv)
-- For access to the ACIC 2018 competition data: Please see here [`https://www.synapse.org/#!Synapse:syn11294478/wiki/486304`](https://www.synapse.org/#!Synapse:syn11294478/wiki/486304)
+From my google drive

 # Reproducing neural net training for IHDP experiments
 The default setting would let you run Dragonnet, TARNET, and NEDnet under targeted regularization and default mode